I am a senior software engineer and machine learning researcher. I

 Weatherbench2.

+development.
 (Xarray, Apache Beam, Zarr)

 underlying engine behind the benchmark.